mruwnik/invoices/README.md

 ### Items

-The list of items should contain maps with two required keys (:vat and :title), and a key providing the cost of the item.
-The price can be provided in one of three ways:
+The list of items should contain maps with a required :title, an optional :vat (if not provided it is assumed that item is VAT free), and a key providing the cost of the item.
+The price can be provided in one of the following ways:

  * :netto            - is a set price and will be displayed as provided
  * :hourly           - is an hourly price - JIRA will be queried in order to work out how many hours should be billed